sdailey2001/Symphonia_Cheat_Table/README.md

 (Artes now save per file, but I am unsure if any event flags will be messed up!)

-(You can change Strategies again, but anything that causes pauses (Like Spells) will allow you to swap the Strategy mid-gameplay.)
+(You can change Strategies again through the Battle Menu, but anything that causes pauses (Like Spells) will allow you to swap the Strategy mid-gameplay.)

 (Unison still requires each person to hold [LB] to use their Alt Artes.
 That's some true teamwork!)